DeNA/DeClang/mlir/docs/OpDefinitions.md

 supported traits are: `AllTypesMatch`, `TypesMatchWith`, `SameTypeOperands`, and `SameOperandsAndResultType`.

+*   InferTypeOpInterface

+Operations that implement `InferTypeOpInterface` can omit their result types in their assembly format since the result types can be inferred from the operands.

 ### `hasCanonicalizer`

 This boolean field indicate whether canonicalization patterns have been defined for this operation.
 If it is `1`, then `::getCanonicalizationPatterns()` should be defined.

+### `hasCanonicalizeMethod`

+When this boolean field is set to `true`, it indicates that the op implements a `canonicalize` method for simple "matchAndRewrite" style canonicalization patterns.
+If `hasCanonicalizer` is 0, then an implementation of `::getCanonicalizationPatterns()` is implemented to call this function.

 ### `hasFolder`